MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 - Automatically discover VMs.
 - Orchestrate replication and migration.
-- At least a read-only account is required.
-They need an account that can run operations such as creating and removing disks and turning on VMs.
+- Run operations such as creating disks, removing disks, and turning on VMs.
+These capabilities require a read-only account at the least.

 To set up the account, the Contoso admins: